Unified Golf a Great Fit for Twins, Allows Them to Compete in Sports Together

 “This is such a confidence builder for Joshua,” said Kristi.
 Both boys’ golf skills are improving through lots of repetition at weekly practices.
 “The sense of accomplishment they gain – that’s really significant.”

-In addition their sense of accomplishment, the experience is positive because it is also enjoyable.
+In addition to their sense of accomplishment, the experience is positive because it is also enjoyable.
 “Golf is fun,” said Joshua.
 Jonathan added, “We love to golf and look forward every week to going together.”

 Last year, Joshua’s medical paperwork allowing him to ride in a cart was not completed for the Outdoor Sports Festival.
-He walked the entire course both days and was so exhausted after competition that the family didn’t make it to the Opening Ceremony or dinner/dance afterward.
+He walked the entire course both days and was so exhausted after the competition that the family didn’t make it to the Opening Ceremony or dinner/dance afterward.